Evolving cafe culture

 The British however had little in the way of a conventional cafe or a cafe culture.

 Pub, pub food and tea being the main fare.
-And pubs were plentiful.
+And pubs are plentiful.
 Alcohol is central to its existence both for the customer and the owner.
 Though many did serve basic cooked meals, usually a special for the day.
 Sunday roast was institutional in these places.

 Where a cafe or coffee house existed in the old days of Britain, it was not commonplace.
 However the British are finally catching up with pubs getting converted to gastropubs with proper offering of quality good food.